 Math 1030 is a two credit college algebra course preparing students with the mathematical skills required for precalculus.

 Baruch College does not offer remedial courses.
 However, refresher courses are offered in the School of Continuing Studies during the regular semesters.
 Students whose placement recommendations are in one of the two categories: (1) MTH ADVSR or (2) CSTM 0120 need to refresh their algebraic skills before taking Math 1030.
 CSTM 0120 is offered in the School of Continuing Studies as well as in the Summer Immersion Program.
 Students whose placement is MTH ADVSR must pass the appropriate course in the Winter or Summer Immersion Program prior to their admission to the college.
-For more information about the Summer Immersion Program, click here.
+More information about the Summer Immersion Program.